terraform-provider-cloudfoundry-v3/terraform-provider-cloudfoundry-v3/docs/resources/route.md

 The following arguments are supported:

-- `domain` - (Required, String) The ID of the domain to map the host name to.
+- `domain_id` - (Required, String) The ID of the domain to map the host name to.
 If not provided the default application domain will be used.
-- `space` - (Required, String) The ID of the space to create the route in.
+- `space_id` - (Required, String) The ID of the space to create the route in.
-- `hostname` - (Required, Optional) The application's host name.
+- `host` - (Required, Optional) The application's host name.
 This is required for shared domains.

-The following arguments apply only to TCP routes.

-- `port` - (Optional, Int) The port to associate with the route for a TCP route.
-Conflicts with `random_port`.
-- `random_port` - (Optional, Bool) Set to 'true' to create a random port.
-Conflicts with `port` and defaults to false.

-The following argument applies only to HTTP routes.

 - `path` - (Optional) A path for a HTTP route.

 The following maps the route to an application.